1212-qwas/Coursera-Capstone/Capstone Report.md

 *Figure 16.
 Key Detractors to Toronto Apartment Prices*

 Based on the biggest detractors, we see that apartments close to the airport, far from downtown, and near high schools have the lowest prices.
-Some of the businesses that detract from the price are car mechanics, hot dog stands, message studios, toy & game stores, arcades, Pakistani restuarants, and hookah bars.
+Some of the businesses that detract from the price are car mechanics, hot dog stands, massage studios, toy & game stores, arcades, Pakistani restuarants, and hookah bars.

 [To Top](#table-of-contents)